tlicata/packer/README.md

-I wanted to deploy my site.
-I like building my development environments with Vagrant.
+I wanted to deploy a site.
+I like building development environments with Vagrant.

-The people who created Vagrant also have a product called Packer.
+The people who created [Vagrant][vagrant] also have a product called [Packer][packer].
 Packer can be used to pre-assemble development environments for Vagrant.
-It can also be used to pre-essemble production environments Amazon EC2 (and many other [platforms][packer-platforms]).
+It can also be used to pre-assemble production environments for Amazon EC2 (and many other [platforms][packer-platforms]).

-This experiment installs my project and its dependencies on both an Amazon Machine Image and Vagrant environment that I can use for hosting my production site or development environment, respectively.
+This experiment installs my project on both an Amazon Machine Image and a Vagrant box for use as my production and development environments, respectively.

 Steps
 -----